Hermite spectral method to 1D forward Kolmogorov equation and its application to nonlinear filtering problems: Application to nonlinear filtering problems

 \subsection{Numerical simulations}

 In this subsection, we shall solve two NLF problems by our algorithm: the almost linear sensor and the cubic sensor.
 Since the drift term could always be absorbed into the potential $V(x)$ by the transformation (\ref{transform}), for simplicity, in our examples, we set $f\equiv0$.
-Our algorithm is compared with the particle filter in both examples.
-The particle filter is implemented based on the algorithm described in \cite{AMGC}.
+Our algorithm is compared with the particle filters (PF) in both examples.
+The PF is implemented based on the algorithm described in \cite{AMGC}.
 And the systematic resampling is adopted if the effective sample size drops below $50\%$ of the total number of particles.
-As we shall see, our algorithm surpasses the particle filter in the real time manner.
+As we shall see, our algorithm surpasses the PF in the real-time manner.